ggnohc/RoboND-Kinematics-Project/writeup_template.md

 ![Insert total transform formula here][total_transform_formula]

-By referring to formula above, individual transformation matrix are constructed as below, with transformation matrix from base frame to frame 1 as below:
+By referring to formula above, individual transformation matrix are constructed as below, with transformation matrix from base frame to frame 1 as example below:

 ``` python
 T0_1 = Matrix([[             cos(q1),            -sin(q1),            0,              a0],